mongodb-developer/kotlin-driver-quick-start/Readme.md

 }
 ```

 In these examples, we used `set` and `combine` with `Updates`.
-But there are many more type of update operation to explore that allows us to do many
+But there are many more type of update operator to explore that allows us to do many
 intuitive operation like set currentDate or timestamp, increase or decrease the value of the field, etc. To learn more about the different types of
-update operations you can perform with Kotlin and MongoDB, refer to our
+update operator you can perform with Kotlin and MongoDB, refer to our
 [docs](https://mongodb.github.io/mongo-java-driver/4.9/apidocs/mongodb-driver-core/com/mongodb/client/model/Updates.html).

 ---------------------